Apply for BAföG to attend school

 - income-related expenses,

-- the social security flat rate, and the
+- social security flat rate, and

 - taxes actually paid, including church tax and the solidarity surcharge.